lindgr3n/heroes-of-vue/docs/docs/tutorial/README.md

 ## More heroes

-Vue have the super hero but Vue exist of alot of heroes!
+Vue have the super hero but Vue exist of a lot of heroes!
 So lets add more heroes in [part5](https://heroes-of-vue.netlify.com/part5.html)!

 First we add a list of heroes that we got from the [Vue team](https://vuejs.org/v2/guide/team.html).